 By Melanie Burton

-* SHFE COPPER: The Shanghai Futures Exchange was closed for a public holiday.
+* HOLIDAYS: The Shanghai Futures Exchange was closed for its mid-Autumn holiday.

 Three month LME copper

 Three month LME lead

 Most active ShFE lead

 Three month LME tin